guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 ### Risk Tolerance of Services

-What does it mean to identify the risk rolerance of a service?
+What does it mean to identify the risk tolerance of a service?
 In a formal environment or in the case of safety-critical systems, the risk tolerance of services is typically built directly into the basic product or service definition.
 At Google, services' risk tolerance tends to be less clearly defined.

 To identify the risk tolerance of a service, SREs must work with the product owners to turn a set of business goals into explicit objectives to which we can engineer.
 In this case, the business goals we're concerned about have a direct impact on the performance and reliability of the service offered.
 In practice, this translation is easier said than done.
 While consumer services often have clear product owners, it is unusual for infrastructure services to have a similar structure of product ownership.